 It is suggested only when medications and other home remedies fail to work as in case of surgery there is a chance of scar that is not preferable in the visible areas of the body.

 Homeopathic treatment is the best option in case of warts as it removes the problem without leaving any mark behind.
-The warts are normally grown on the sides of the fingers and foot where there is chance of hindrance in daily routine of the patient.
-Additionally they can add ugliness to the naked areas of the body causing low confidence level in persons.
+The normally grown on the sides of the fingers and foot where there is a chance of hindrance in the daily routine of the patient.
+Additionally, they can add ugliness to the naked areas of the body causing low confidence levels in persons.
 It is best to treat them permanently and without leaving any mark behind, homeopathic medicines are the best in this regard.

-Thuja Occidentalis is an excellent medicine for warts that are seedy, hanging and large in size.
-This medicine is safe and effective for the warts on any part of the body including hands, body, feet and even around the anus.
-Sometimes the surrounding skin of the warts begins to dry or becomes sensitive; in such cases this homeopathic medicine serves the best.
+Thuja Occidentalis is an excellent medicine for warts that are seedy, hanging, and large in size.
+This medicine is safe and effective for warts on any part of the body including hands, body, feet, and even around the anus.
+Sometimes the surrounding skin of warts begins to dry or becomes sensitive; in such cases, this homeopathic medicine serves the best.

-Causticum serves the patients with skin tags and wart in a well manner.
-It is best medicine in cases where size of the warts is enlarged enough to cause hindrance as well as these are rough on touch.
-Though Causticum is effective for warts anywhere on the body but it is the best for warts on facial area including lips, eyelids and nose as well as warts on the finger tips.
-It also has magical effects in case of warts that cause pain and are pedunculated.
+Causticum serves the patients with skin tags and warts in a good manner.
+It is the best medicine in cases where the size of the warts is enlarged enough to cause hindrance as well as these are rough on touch.
+Though Causticum is effective for warts anywhere on the body it is the best for warts on the facial area including lips, eyelids, and nose as well as warts on the fingertips.
+It also has magical effects in the case of warts that cause pain and are pedunculated.

 Facial warts can be best treated with two homeopathic medicines Lycopodium Clavatum and Dulcamara.
-The latter one is the best for the warts that cover are flat, large and smooth while Lycopodium Clavatum helps in treating small but pedunculated warts.
-Although Lycopodium Clavatum is the best for the warts all around the whole facial area but it works magically for the chin warts.
+The latter one is the best for warts that cover is flat, large, and smooth while Lycopodium Clavatum helps in treating small but pedunculated warts.
+Although Lycopodium Clavatum is the best for around the whole facial area it works magically for the chin warts.

-The warts present on the head may lead to many issues like feeling coldness on the top of the head or sensitivity of the roots leasing to hair fall.
-These problems arisen due to the presence of the warts may be solved very effectively using Sepia.
-It also helps in treating the warts appearing on the forehead.
+Warts present on the head may lead to many issues like feeling coldness on the top of the head or sensitivity of the roots leasing to hair fall.
+These problems that arise due to the presence of warts may be solved very effectively using Sepia.
+It also helps in treating the moles appearing on the forehead.
 Sepia can be combined with Causticum if the head contains warts that are large in size or also for the warts present on the head that bleed.

-Two best homeopathic medicines to fight against the warts on the soles of the feet are Silicea and Antimonium Crudum.
-The warts that grow on the sole of the feet are very common and are known as plantar warts.
-These warts are different in nature as well as appearance as they seem as hardened skin in the soft skin of the foot.
-Antimonium Crudum serves best for the horny warts under the feet.
-Additionally it works best when both wart and corn arise on the sole of the feet simultaneously.
-If the feet the soles of which bear warts are exposed to excessive sweating then Silicea is considered more effectively than Antimonium Crudum.
+The two best homeopathic medicines to fight against warts on the soles of the feet are Silicea and Antimonium Crudum.
+Warts that grow on the sole of the feet are very common and are known as plantar warts.
+These are different in nature as well as appearance as they seem as hardened skin in the soft skin of the foot.
+Antimonium Crudum serves best for the horny and under the feet.
+Additionally, it works best when both wart and corn arise on the sole of the feet simultaneously.
+If the feet the soles of which bear warts are exposed to excessive sweating then Silicea is considered more effective than Antimonium Crudum.